Red Clover, Red Clover, Let Good Health Come Over

 Heat water on stove with little of herb mixture until hot.
 Let sit with lid on a few minutes and strain herbs off.
 Add a little raw honey and enjoy your tea!
 You can also make it like you do coffee.

-For my family I made an immune building tincture we take every time there is a sickness going around.
+I made an immune-building tincture for my family; we take it every time there is a sickness going around.
 I call it ImLife.

 ImLife Tincture